HarshitOnClouds/ai-resume-helper/README.md

 Instead of being a one-shot resume checker, GetMeTheJob acts as a persistent platform where users can parse their resumes, evaluate their skill readiness against industry-standard taxonomies, generate personalized learning roadmaps, and optimize their resumes line-by-line for ATS compatibility.

+## 📊 Project Presentation
+You can view the full architecture and concept details in the included [presentation.pdf](./presentation.pdf) file.

 ## ✨ Features

 - **📄 AI Resume Parsing:** Upload a PDF/DOCX resume and extract structured profile data using Groq's blazing-fast LLM APIs.